sdsc-ordes/tripsu/README.md

 There are three possible ways to pseudonymize RDF triples:

-1. Pseudonymize the URI of nodes with `rdf:type`
+1. Pseudonymize the URI of nodes with `rdf:type`.
-2. Pseudonymize values for specific subject-predicate combinations
+2. Pseudonymize values for specific subject-predicate combinations.
-3. Pseudonymize any value for a given predicate
+3. Pseudonymize any value for a given predicate.

 By using all three ways together, we're able to get an RDF file with sensitive information: